ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

 `plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__
-also works well to identify specific points on the chart or to validate that conditions are ``true`` when we expect it.
+also works well to identify specific points on the chart or to validate that conditions are ``true`` when we expect them to be.
 This example displays an up arrow under bars where `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__, `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ and `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__